Flooristics, LLC

 Share Button

-Many people in the flooring industry, as well as customers looking at new vinyl flooring, may wonder if a residue from high alkali content is left on sheet vinyl flooring, what will take place of the surface of that floor?
-While vinyl flooring is durable and extremely resistant to all kinds of scuffs, scratches, heat, stains and more, there are still plenty of factors that can contribute to a less than ideal performance.
+Many people in the flooring industry, as well as customers looking at new vinyl flooring, may wonder if a residue from high alkali content is left on sheet vinyl flooring, and what will take place on the surface of that floor?

 The only way to ensure good looks and a lifetime of performance for a vinyl floor is to use the right kind of cleaning products and methods.
 Manufacturers recommend that customers sweep and vacuum the vinyl floor regularly to remove grit and dirt.
 This type of cleaning should be done daily.